Benjamin-JHou/BioDeepNat/README.md

 # D-NNCDiscover

+# Overview 🔍

+D-NNCDiscover is a deep neural network-based tool designed for exploring natural compounds to discover novel associations with diseases.
+It combines machine learning and bioinformatics approaches, aiding researchers in gaining deeper insights into the potential of natural compounds in disease research.

-# Collecting Natural Compound Data from FooDB
+# Collecting Natural Compound Data from FooDB 📊

-## Overview

-This repository provides a comprehensive guide and scripts for collecting natural compound data from FooDB, a valuable resource for nutritional and chemical information on various food compounds.
+This section provides a comprehensive guide and scripts for collecting natural compound data from FooDB, a valuable resource for nutritional and chemical information on various food compounds.
 The data collection process involves downloading the FooDB MySQL dump file, importing it into a database, and extracting relevant information, specifically the Simplified Molecular Input Line Entry System (SMILES) notation.

-## Getting Started
+## Getting Started 🚀

 Follow these steps to collect natural compound data from FooDB:

-### Step 1: Download the FooDB MySQL Dump
+### Step 1: Download the FooDB MySQL Dump 📥

 Visit the FooDB downloads page at [https://foodb.ca/downloads](https://foodb.ca/downloads) to access the latest FooDB MySQL dump file.
 Ensure you download the appropriate version.

-### Step 2: Import the Dump File
+### Step 2: Import the Dump File 🗃️

 1. Decompress the downloaded FooDB MySQL dump file (`foodb_2020_4_7_mysql.tar.gz`).